Parent Support Outreach Program (PSOP)

 - Improved overall family well-being as measured by the strengths and needs assessment

-The essential components of the Parent Support Outreach Program include:
+The essential components of the Parent Support Outreach Program (PSOP) include:

 - Voluntary family support program

-- Focus on meeting needs and reducing child maltreatment risks
+- Focus on improving and sustaining child and family well-being

 Parent Support Outreach Program (PSOP) directly provides services to parents/caregivers and addresses the following: